Deadolus/android-studio-docker/Readme.md

 HOST_DISPLAY=1.
 If you just want a shell in the container, without starting Android Studio, run "./run.sh bash" to bypass starting Android Studio

-Running with Docker Compose
+Running and Building with docker compose:
 -------------

-Comment/uncomment the appropriate lines in the compose.yaml depending on if you are running this natively in linux or in WSL.
+1. Comment/uncomment the appropriate lines in the compose.yaml depending on if you are running this natively in linux or in WSL.
-Run
-`docker compose build android_emulator`
+2. To build: `docker compose build android_emulator`

-then run

-`docker compose run android_emulator`
+3. To run: `docker compose run android_emulator`